-The United States has made history by becoming the first nation to use cutting-edge molten salt reactor technology to produce freshwater from scratch.
-This ground-breaking invention, which uses nuclear energy to power massive desalination facilities, is poised to revolutionise the world’s water access.
+The United States has taken a significant step by using cutting-edge molten salt reactor technology to produce freshwater from produced water.
+This ground-breaking development, which uses nuclear energy to power massive desalination facilities, is poised to revolutionise the world’s water access.
 In areas experiencing drought and freshwater shortages, this technology may hold the key to finding a solution.

 According to a news release, a new nuclear reactor being built at Abilene Christian University (ACU) in Texas would help produce carbon-free energy and desalinate water, resolving two issues at once.
-Natura Resources, a business that specialises in creating small modular reactors, is building the nuclear reactor.
+Natura Resources, a business that specialises in liquid-fuelled molten salt reactor technology, is building the nuclear reactor.
 Nuclear power is set to make a resurgence as the globe searches for new methods to fuel its economy.

 The molten salt reactor at Natura